jonahb/nano-extra/03-shell/notes.md

 A programmer using a GUI is like a surgeon wearing mittens.
 The shell is our answer.
 It'll let us talk directly to the operating system and see what's going on under the hood.

-## Prep

-1. Everyone have a Mac or paired up with someone with a Mac?
-2. Everyone on the network?

 ## Launching

 1. Open a Finder window